AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ## Design

-####Functionality: A summary
+####Filter Functionality: A Summary
 The purpose of this filter assembly is for simplicity and easy fabrication.
 The filter exists within an acrylic box with an inflow and an outflow as the empty cavities that do not contain the sand filtering section.
 The sand column section itself exists in the middle of the filter box with a filter shelf insert that may be added or removed.
 While the filter gates are open, water flows in through one side, experiences sand filtration, and then exits out the other side as clean effluent.
 The angled components within the filter bed are the filter shelves which serve to keep sand out of the influent/effluent channels.

 <div class="alert alert-block alert-danger">
 Consider calling this section Design with python code, fusion as subheaders.
 </div>

-####Python (under maintenance)
+####Python (clare and corson check to see if it makes sense)
-The team first calculated the dimensions of the sand filter space which will make up a section of the overall apparatus.
-To do this, HorFi (Horizontal Filtration Team) took into account the velocity at which water moves through a sand filter and the desired flow rate of the system.
+The team first calculated the dimensions of the sand filter space which make up a section of the overall apparatus.
+To do this, the team took into account the velocity at which water moves through a sand filter and the desired flow rate of the system.
 As the goal was to create a model, the size constraint on the filter was determined by what size box would be easy to use.
 This constraint resulted in a filter with a 0.37 L/s flow capacity.

 Since the backwash velocity is necessarily greater than the filter velocity as the volumetric flow is the same while cross-sectional area is less, it is the principal design constraint.
 With some math, the area of backwash and area of flow may be calculated.

-These plates may then be placed within the filter box, as seen below.
-Depending on the length of the filter insert assembly, the spacing of the plates will be adjusted accordingly.
-This is due to the fact that the length of the filter insert, as set by the length of the filter and flow constraints, determines how far apart the entrance and exit plates need to be.
-The idea is that they would be fully secured once the apparatus is in use and only the insert would remain removable.

-The number of filter shelves to add is determined by the distance between respective shelves.
-This will be optimized by investigating how far sand will travel before settling on the plates due to the velocities of this system.
-This was performed experimentally as well as theoretically below.
-The team considered both laminar and turbulent settling velocity situations.

-Below is the equation for terminal settling velocity where d is diameter, $\nu$ is kinematic viscosity.
-This is used for laminar flow.

-$$ Vt = \frac{d^2g}{18\nu}(\frac{\rho_{particle}-\rho_{H2O}}{\rho_{H2O}}) $$

-After consultation with Professor Monroe Weber Shirk, it is necessary to also make calculations with turbulence in mind since sand settles rather quickly and experiences drag.

-$$ Vt = \sqrt\frac{4g}{3Cd}\frac{\rho_{sand}-\rho_{H2O}}{\rho_{H2O}}    $$

 ```python
 from aide_design.play import*